arty-arty/zkMatch/readme.md

 Two millionaires want to see if they have equal wealth without disclosing how rich they are.
 This is Social-Millionaire problem.
 Here is my solution using NIZK proofs and eliptic curves.
 I implement it inside of a smart contract.

-Surprisingly, once on a blockchain, this has a multidue applications: homework assignment verification, thinking biger, a way to port any puzzle game to blockchain, and even a web3 captcha to protect against dangers of AI.
+Surprisingly, once on a blockchain, this has a multidue applications: homework assignment verification, thinking biger, a way to port any puzzle game to blockchain, and even a web3 captcha to protect against dangers of AI, or thinking less big against bots.

 # The algorithm shortly